gdbroman/broman.blog/_posts/2020/2020-03-22-vulnerable-marketing.md

 So why is being vulnerable so effective?
 My take is this: Because we are all basically the same.
 At least in terms of our bad experiences.

-* We've all had relatives pass away
-* We've all had embarrassing failures
+* We all have embarrassing failures
-* We'e all had an imperfect childhood
+* We all have an imperfect childhood
 * We all have a quirky part of our personality that we almost never dare to show in daylight
 * We all have periods of anxiety, depression or some other negative feeling.